telerik/kendo-ui-core/docs-aspnet-mvc/helpers/radiobutton/overview.md

 ### Initialization

-The example below demonstrates how to initialize the RadioButton.
+The following example demonstrates how to initialize the RadioButton.

 ###### Example